junxit/us-congress-bills-117/metadata.md

 - 2021-03-03 — Introduced in House
 - 2021-03-03 — Introduced in House
 - 2021-03-03 — Referred to the House Committee on Homeland Security.
+- 2021-03-04 — Referred to the Subcommittee on Intelligence and Counterterrorism.
+- 2022-03-02 — Committee Consideration and Mark-up Session Held.
+- 2022-03-02 — Ordered to be Reported in the Nature of a Substitute by Voice Vote.
+- 2022-03-02 — Subcommittee on Intelligence and Counterterrorism Discharged.
+- 2022-04-05 — Considered under suspension of the rules. (consideration: CR H4164-4165)
+- 2022-04-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1540.
+- 2022-04-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-04-05 — Mr. Payne moved to suspend the rules and pass the bill, as amended.
+- 2022-04-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4164)
+- 2022-04-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4164)